High-rise and communal living safety

 Unless you see smoke or fire, or hear the communal alarm sounding, or you are told by the fire service to leave the building, then you are safer in your home.

-If you live in a low-rise building, there is no communal fire alarm, so if you hear your smoke alarm or you see fire or smoke, you must evacuate the building.
+Low-rise buildings do not have communal fire alarms.
+If you hear your domestic smoke alarm or if you see fire or smoke, you must leave the building straight away.

 All our tower blocks and communal buildings have fire doors, this includes the front door to your home, and they are designed to help stop the spread of fire.